Yandex Cloud

 Create a databaseCreate a database

-You can create a DB in the Serverless configuration or with dedicated servers.
+You can create a database in a serverless configuration or with dedicated servers.
 For more information about differences between configurations, see Serverless and dedicated modes.
-You cannot change the DB type once you have created it.
+You cannot change the database type once you create it.

 Note

-For the Amazon DynamoDB-compatible mode, use a serverless database configuration.
+For the Amazon DynamoDB compatibility mode, use a serverless database configuration.

 Management console